-All employees are required to wash their hands for 20 seconds prior to the start of their shift, before and after the lunch break, after using the restroom and prior to departing for the day.
+- □ All employees are required to wash their hands for 20 seconds prior to the start of their shift, before and after the lunch break, after using the restroom and prior to departing for the day.
 More frequent handwashing is recommended as feasible.
 Locker room facilities are cleared of all belongings.
 Additional uniforms, gear and all belongings can be kept in personal vehicles on-site.
-No personal belongings are allowed to be stored on-site. □ The use of the breakroom facility common use items (e.g. coffee pots, vending machines, refrigerators and microwaves) has been suspended.
-Personal coolers are suggested for meals/personal beverages and should be stored in personal vehicles. □ A secondary break and lunch area has been set up if possible, to allow for greater social distancing. □ No employees other than the golf course mechanic are permitted in mechanics area.
+No personal belongings are allowed to be stored on-site. - The use of the breakroom facility common use items (e.g. coffee pots, vending machines, refrigerators and microwaves) has been suspended.
+Personal coolers are suggested for meals/personal beverages and should be stored in personal vehicles. - □ A secondary break and lunch area has been set up if possible, to allow for greater social distancing. - □ No employees other than the golf course mechanic are permitted in mechanics area.
 Mechanics are instructed to take all necessary precautions to ensure all tools and key touch points are cleaned and wiped down regularly (e.g. grinders, workbenches and commonly used tools).
-All mechanics are encouraged to always use good hand hygiene and wear protective latex gloves during work hours. □ Management will set guidelines for cleaning facilities at least three times daily; (In the morning after staff arrivals and teams depart to golf course, after the lunch hour and at the end of the shift once everyone has departed for the day and focus on all key touch points (doorknobs, restrooms, tables, chairs, sinks, computers/keyboards etc.).
+All mechanics are encouraged to always use good hand hygiene and wear protective latex gloves during work hours. - Management will set guidelines for cleaning facilities at least three times daily; (In the morning after staff arrivals and teams depart to golf course, after the lunch hour and at the end of the shift once everyone has departed for the day and focus on all key touch points (doorknobs, restrooms, tables, chairs, sinks, computers/keyboards etc.).
 High touch areas may require more frequent cleaning.

-F. ON COURSE WORK ENVIRONMENT ☐ A minimum of 6 feet social distancing is maintained at all times. $\square$ Disposable protective gloves are worn and changed out when necessary by staff. □ Equipment such as carts and radios are assigned to staff.
+E. ON COURSE WORK ENVIRONMENT

+A minimum of 6 feet social distancing is maintained at all times.

+- □ Disposable protective gloves are worn and changed out when necessary by staff. - □ Equipment such as carts and radios are assigned to staff.
 Protocols for cleaning all touch points on all equipment are put in place.
 Staff will be responsible for disinfecting equipment prior to usage and periodically during operation.
-Disinfectant at key tool stations are available for staff to wipe down tools prior to and after use. (e.g. shovel, rakes, fuel cans, cup cutters etc.). · rakes, fuel cans, cup cutters etc.).
-Crews will be broken up into pods of a front nine crew and back nine crew and remain in rakes, fuel cans, cup cutters etc.).
-Crews will be broken up into pods of a front nine crew and back nine crew and remain in these pods as much as possible in order to reduce interaction of the entire crew.
-Training on various pieces of equipment is done while maintaining social distancing.
-When possible, equipment training will be executed by mirroring, with the trainer and trainee each working with their own identical piece of equipment to eliminate the need for rakes, fuel cans, cup cutters etc.).
-Crews will be broken up into pods of a front nine crew and back nine crew and remain in these pods as much as possible in order to reduce interaction of the entire crew.
-Training on various pieces of equipment is done while maintaining social distancing.
+Disinfectant at key tool stations are available for staff to wipe down tools prior to and after use. (e.g. shovel, rakes, fuel cans, cup cutters etc.). - □ Crews will be broken up into pods of a front nine crew and back nine crew and remain in these pods as much as possible in order to reduce interaction of the entire crew. - Training on various pieces of equipment is done while maintaining social distancing.
 When possible, equipment training will be executed by mirroring, with the trainer and trainee each working with their own identical piece of equipment to eliminate the need for sharing equipment in close proximity.